phetsims/perennial/doc/automated-maintenance-process.md

 It's also possible to build the simulations and inspect output (or even see if it failed) or run other operations.

-A helper function for building the release branch and comparing the output is provided as `Maintenance.addNeededPatchesBuildFilter( patchRepo, filter )`, where in this case `filter` is given the `ReleaseBranch` object AND the built simulation output as a string.
+A helper function for building the release branch and comparing the output is provided as `Maintenance.addNeededPatchesBuildFilter( patchName, filter )`, where in this case `filter` is given the `ReleaseBranch` object AND the built simulation output as a string.

 ## #7: Checking out a "modified" release branch